-Mid Cap Companies Risk: The Fund invests in mid capitalization companies that may not have the size, resources and other assets of large capitalization companies.
-Mid capitalization companies may also be more sensitive to changes in interest rates, borrowing costs and earnings.
-As a result, the securities of mid capitalization companies held by the Fund may be less liquid and subject to greater market risks and fluctuations in value than large capitalization companies or may not correspond to changes in the financial markets in general.
+Mid Cap Companies Risk: The Fund invests in mid capitalization companies that generally involve greater risks and the possibility of greater price volatility than investments in larger, more established companies.
+Mid capitalization companies often have narrower commercial markets and more limited operating histories, product lines, and managerial and financial resources than larger, more established companies.
+Mid capitalization companies may also be more sensitive to changes in interest rates, borrowing costs and earnings than larger, more established companies.
+As a result, the securities of mid capitalization companies held by the Fund may be less liquid and subject to greater market risks and fluctuations in value than larger capitalization companies or may not correspond to changes in the financial markets in general.